 |February 26, 1993 outside the World Trade Center, New York City [Image Source]|

 It was already around 12:15 pm and they had not shown up, so we called them again.
-Standing there in the phone booth on the ground floor, we became aware that something odd had happened: the building's lights went off for a moment and there was a distinct sense that the ground was shaking.
+Standing there in the phone booth on the ground floor, we became aware that something odd was happening: the building's lights flickered off for a moment and there was a distinct sense that the ground was shaking.
 Then it stopped.
-And then the people showed up.
+And soon after, the people showed up.

-We sat for a few moments, and then we headed out into the traffic and bedlam of the city and took a taxi to where we were all heading: an office building in New Jersey directly across the river from the Twin Towers.
-What we saw from the NJ side, looking back, was a sight whose memory still makes our blood run cold today: helicopters buzzing around the WTC buildings as smoke billowed upwards and outwards.
+We sat for a few moments and talked, and then we headed out into the traffic and bedlam of the city and took a taxi to where we were all heading: an office building in New Jersey directly across the river from the Twin Towers.
+What we saw from the NJ side, looking back, was a surreal sight whose memory still makes our blood run cold today: helicopters buzzing around the WTC buildings as smoke billowed upwards and outwards.

 Among the things we did not know until much later: a group of Islamist terrorists had detonated about 1,200 pounds of explosives concealed inside a rented van that they drove unhindered into the World Trade Center's underground parking garage.
 They fled for their lives shortly before the bomb went off.
 The explosion - at the exact moment we were in that phone booth - blasted a five-storey crater beneath the towers, killing six people, injuring more than 1,000 people including 88 firefighters, 35 police officers, and an emergency medical services worker.
 Some 50,000 people had to be evacuated from the WTC, and chaos reined over all of southern Manhattan.

-By the time we all gathered in a neighborhood park that evening, the events of 9/11 in far-off New York had happened during the afternoon (Israel time) and the world would never be the same.
+By the time we all gathered in a neighborhood park that evening, the events of 9/11 in far-off New York had happened during the afternoon, Israel time.
+The world would never again be the same.

 Here is the full text of Jonathan Tobin's essay, "The Day the War on America Began", which appears today on the Commentary website, and deserves a wide audience.